 Noggin Stick from Smart Noggin (her two grandbabies loved it!)

 Today, this Michigan native can’t dream of ever leaving New England.
 Wearing multiple hats every day, Kim manages the Home Office Finance Department including Accounts Receivable and Accounts Payable.
 She also assists new owners on financial statements, sales projections, breakeven analyses, budgets and cash flow projections.
 Kim takes great pride in planning the annual Learning Express Toys Convention where store owners attend training sessions, departmental presentations, and social events to connect with their fellow Learning Express family toy members.
 Kim also manages Human Resources for the Home Office and is available to assist store owners with their HR questions.

 VP of Training and Regional Support Leader

 Linda joined the LE Toys family more than 15 years ago and has more than 30 years experience in the toy industry.
 As Vice President of Training, she coordinates all New Owner Training in addition to on-site manager and staff training.
 Linda also manages the regional support team and helps organize support visits throughout the year, quarterly conference calls, annual regional meetings, and weekly communication with the Home Office Region stores.
 Linda loves being in the stores and always makes the owners and their team her #1 priority.
 This Ohio gal loves her sports teams—go Browns!

 VP of Information Technology

-Director of Store Design & Construction
+Franchise Development Manager, Store Design & Construction

 Bruce’s background as a military officer and many years as a manager in the fields of transportation and logistics help him coordinate the design and construction of both our new and remodeled stores.
 Bruce collaborates with contractors and store owners to complete interior store fit-ups on-time and on-budget.
 Bruce also creates and maintains our store design standard, always searching for ways to make our stores a “WOW!” destination for customers and to save our store owners money!